fangwei123456/spikingjelly/docs/source/tutorials/en/neuron.rst

 Custom Spiking Neurons
 -------------------------------------------
-SpikingJelly provides separate interfaces for modifying neuron dynamics and for high-performance execution. ``SimpleBaseNode`` is a pure-PyTorch interface for teaching and customization, not a new neuron mathematical model.
-It prioritizes clear responsibilities and equations so that users can modify dynamics directly.
+SpikingJelly provides separate interfaces for modifying neuron dynamics and for high-performance execution. ``Simple`` in ``SimpleBaseNode`` describes the role of the interface, not a neuron mathematical model.
+This pure-PyTorch interface exposes charge, fire, and reset directly so that users can understand the role of a neuron in an SNN and customize its dynamics.

 .. list-table:: Neuron extension interfaces
     :header-rows: 1